emagnier/romcal/cli/README.md

 - The `preset` command shows the current configuration including calendar, locale, and other settings
 - The `optimize-preset` command generates an optimized JSON bundle for web applications
 - The `validate` command supports glob patterns for validating multiple files at once
+- The `list-calendars-tree` command displays the hierarchical structure of all calendars, showing parent-child relationships

 ## License